 All Other Option Awards: Number of Securities Underlying Options.
-This column sets forth the options to purchase shares of the Company's common stock granted to the named executive officers as part of the annual grant in December 2013.
-The vesting dates for these options are set forth in the Fiscal 2014 Outstanding Equity Awards at Fiscal Year-End table below.
+This column sets forth the options to purchase shares of the Company's common stock granted to the named executive officers as part of the annual grant in December 2014 and to Mr. Staggs upon his appointment as Chief Operating Officer on February 5, 2015.
+The vesting dates for these options are set forth in the Fiscal 2015 Outstanding Equity Awards at Fiscal Year-End table below.
 These options are scheduled to expire ten years after the date of grant.